reflectoring/reflectoring.github.io/_posts/2019-02-03-spring-boot-data-jpa-test.md

 {% include sidebar_right %}

 Aside from unit tests, integration tests play a vital role in producing quality software.
-A special kind of integration tests deals with the integration between our code and the database.
+A special kind of integration test deals with the integration between our code and the database.

-With the `@DataJpaTest` annotation, Spring Boot provides a convenient way to set up an environment with an embedded database to test our queries against.
+With the `@DataJpaTest` annotation, Spring Boot provides a convenient way to set up an environment with an embedded database to test our database queries against.

 In this tutorial, we'll first discuss which types of queries are worthy of tests and then discuss different ways of creating a database schema and database state to test against.